brxce/Gauntlet/INSTALL.md

  * survivormanagement.smx
  * l4d2_playstats_fixed.smx
  * l4d_tank_damage_announce_fixed.smx
- * sb_godmode.smx

 >>####Folders
 >>
  * missions folder (for mapskipper.smx)- N.B. for custom campaigns, missions file must be extracted from respective .vpks
- * cfg &modes folders
+ * cfg folders
- * 'scripts' folder is vestigial
+ * 'modes' and 'scripts' folders are vestigial; not needed for download

 >>###*Otherwise*
  * Copy all folders into your server directory